ithacaxyz/porto/apps/docs/pages/contracts/account.md

 The orchestrator is an immutable privileged entity, that facilitates trustless interactions between the relayer and the account.

 To do this, it is given 3 special access points into the account.
-More details about the whole intent flow can be found in the [Orchestrator](./orchestrator.md) section.
+More details about the whole intent flow can be found in the [Orchestrator documentation](./orchestrator.md).

 ### 1. Pay
 ```solidity